Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Strong deflection limit and quasinormal modes

 \section{Strong deflection limit and quasinormal modes}

-A well-established connection exists between QNM frequencies and the instability of photon circular orbits in spherically symmetric spacetimes, particularly in the eikonal limit~\cite{Ferrari:1984zz,Cardoso:2008bp}.
-The real part of the QNM frequency corresponds to the angular frequency of the photon circular orbit $\Omega_{\mathrm{c}}=1/b_{\mathrm{c}}$, while the imaginary part is determined by the Lyapunov exponent $\lambda_{\mathrm{L}}$ characterizing the instability of the orbit
+A well-established connection exists between QNM frequencies and the instability of circular photon orbits in spherically symmetric spacetimes, particularly in the eikonal limit~\cite{Ferrari:1984zz,Cardoso:2008bp}.
+The real part of the QNM frequency corresponds to the angular frequency of the circular photon orbit $\Omega_{\mathrm{c}}=1/b_{\mathrm{c}}$, while the imaginary part is determined by the Lyapunov exponent $\lambda_{\mathrm{L}}$ characterizing the instability of the orbit

-where $n$ is the overtone number, $l$ is the angular momentum of the perturbation~\cite{Cardoso:2008bp}.
-The Lyapunov exponent is given by (see also Refs.~ \cite{Giataganas:2024hil,Gallo:2024wju,Bolokhov:2025uxz} for recent topics)
+where $n$ is the overtone number and $l$ is the angular momentum of the perturbation~\cite{Cardoso:2008bp}.
+The Lyapunov exponent is given by

 Note that this expression is rewritten using the present notation, for consistency with our SDL formalism, rather than the original expression in Ref.~\cite{Cardoso:2008bp}.
 Several studies have further explored a potential correspondence between QNM parameters and the SDL coefficient that governs the logarithmic divergence rate~\cite{Stefanov:2010xz,Raffaelli:2014ola}